attaswift/BTree/README.md

 ![Typical benchmark results for ordered collections](http://lorentey.github.io/BTree/images/Ordered%20Collections%20in%20Swift.png)

-The benchmark above demonstrates this really well: insertion into a sorted array is O(n^2) when there are many items, but for many reasonably sized data sets, it is still much faster than a red-black tree with its fancypants O(n * log(n)) solution.
+The benchmark above demonstrates this really well: insertion of *n* elements into a sorted array costs O(n^2) when there are many items, but for many reasonably sized data sets, it is still much faster than creating a red-black tree with its fancypants O(n * log(n)) complexity.

 Near the beginning of the curve, up to about *eighteen thousand items*, a sorted array implementation imported from an external module is very consistently about 6-7 times faster than a red-black tree, with a